St Wilfrid's Catholic High School, North Featherstone: Language curriculum

-The ethos of a language college is widespread throughout school.
-The curriculum includes 3 Languages; French, German and Spanish, 2 of which are taught at key stage 3 as first and second languages.
-In key stage 4 the department offers 3 Languages at GCSE level.
+The curriculum includes three languages, French, German and Spanish, two of which are taught at key stage 3 as first and second languages.
+In key stage 4 the department teaches three languages at GCSE level.

 NVQ level 1 language units qualification was introduced into the teaching of the department in September 2005.
-This has proven to be a success in both raising standards and motivating pupils to relate the learning of a language to a useful, practical and tangible work related environment.
-NVQ Level 2 qualifications were introduced in September 2006 and the school aims to extend its provision and training in NVQ in future years as it develops its vocational status.
+NVQ Level 2 qualifications were introduced in September 2006.

 At A2 level, French, German, Spanish and Italian are no longer taught.